I am excited to announce that I’m offering epigenetics reporting and coaching to a select number of clients.

-This is an example of the report you get, just from swabbing your cheek and sending the sample in for analysis (easy peasy!).
+Here is a short video showing you what you get just from swabbing your cheek and sending the sample in for analysis (easy peasy!).

-The hard part is waiting for the report, which can take five-six weeks.
+The hard part is waiting for the data, which can take up to six weeks.

-The report is not only beautiful, but it is also way more thorough and helpful than any other genetic testing and reporting I've seen.
-I've done several already to compare.
+The App interface is not only beautiful, but it is also way more thorough and helpful than any other genetic testing and reporting I’ve seen.
+I’ve done several already to compare.

 All specific to YOU, based on YOUR genes (actually, your “Snips” or Single Nucleotide Polymorphisms).
 I know, I am starting to sound scientific, so I’ll put more info below.